ssc-sp/datahub-portal/docs/infra-request-storage-queues-virus-scan.md

 ## Done criteria

 1. Queue `clamav-scan-result` exists in the target storage account.
-2. Queue `email-notification` exists in the target storage account.
+2. Service Bus queue `email-notification` exists in the target namespace.
-3. Queue `virus-scan-user-status` exists in the target storage account.
+3. Service Bus queue `virus-scan-user-status` exists in the target namespace.
 4. Datahub function app has `DatahubStorageQueue:ConnectionString` configured.
+5. Datahub function app has `DatahubServiceBus:ConnectionString` configured.
-5. A test message in `clamav-scan-result` is consumed successfully by `VirusScanNotificationHandler`.
+6. A test message in `clamav-scan-result` is consumed successfully by `VirusScanNotificationHandler`.